Travel & Tourism Level 2

 Method of delivery

-Attendance is full-time and it may include work experience placement.
-Your studies will be across three full days per week.
+Attendance is full-time and your studies will be across three full days per week.
 These will be mainly classroom based but you will also learn via experiential learning that include events organisation activities, role plays and related activities.

-Our methods of delivery will include student focused learning and formal teaching sessions, accompanied by workshops, tutorials, some independent studies, problem solving and work-based learning.
+Our methods of delivery will include student focused learning and formal teaching sessions, accompanied by workshops, tutorials, some independent studies and problem solving.

 How will I be assessed?